mail this page

 This section defines the various dialogs in a bit more - but not exhaustive - detail.
 The gruesome minutiae of message formats is contained in RFC 4120 and the appropriate section references are included for each message type.
 The numbers in the following descriptions relate to Figure 2 below:

-The client (1) sends an KRB_AS_REQ (7) (a.k.a Initial Authentication Request) to an AS (2) which is logically part of the KDC (5).
-This message is sent in the 'clear' (it is not encrypted in any way).
-The message contains the User-Principal name, the name of the Service-Principal it wishes to connect to (normally the Ticket Granting Ticket Service called krbtgt/REALM@REALM), an optional list of IP addresses the user wants to use and an optional lifetime for the login duration together with a nonce (a random message number) used both to identify responses and to mitigate replay attacks.
+The client (1) sends an KRB_AS_REQ (7) (a.k.a Initial Authentication Request) to an Authentication Server (AS) (2) which is logically part of the KDC (5).
+This message is sent in the clear (it is not encrypted in any way).
+The message contains the User-Principal name, the name of the Service-Principal it wishes to connect to (normally the Ticket Granting Service (TGS) called krbtgt/REALM@REALM), an optional list of IP addresses the user wants to use and an optional lifetime for the login duration together with a nonce (a random message number) used both to identify responses and to mitigate replay attacks.

 The KRB_AS_REQ message is defined in RFC 4120 Sections 3.1.2 and 5.4.1.